YMCA REOPENING INFORMATION

 How has the YMCA prepared their facilities for social distancing?

 We have taken great steps to prepare our branches for social/physical distancing.
 We have trained our staff and worked to follow local guidelines the CDC, Dallas County and City of Dallas officials put in place.
 Examples of our social/physical distancing measures includes spacing out our equipment, limiting facility and room occupancy, and having staff wear masks where they interact with members.
-Visit ymcadallas.org/reopening for any new updates regarding our measures to prepare for social distancing.
+For more information about what measures we are taking as we reopen, please visit ymcadallas.org/reopening.

 Will the treadmills and other equipment be spaced 6 feet apart?